 Whenever there is a time varying current in a coil, the time varying flux will link with the coil itself and will cause self induced emf across the coil.
-This emf is viewed as a voltage drop across the coil or inductor.
-But it is not practical that a coil gets linked only with its own changing flux.
+This emf is seen as a voltage drop over the coil or inductor.
+But it isn’t useful that a coil gets connected just with its own evolving flux.
 When a time varying current flows in another coil placed nearby the first one then the flux produced by the second coil may also link the first one.

 Table of Contents

 This varying flux linkage from the second coil will also induce emf across the first coil.
 This phenomenon is called mutual induction and the emf initiated in one coil because of time shifting current flowing some other coil is called mutually induced emf.
 If the first coil is also associated with the time changing source, the net emf of the primary coil is the resultant of self induced and commonly actuated emf.

 Coefficient of Mutual Inductance and Self Inductance

 Let us consider one coil of self inductance L1 and another coil of self inductance L2.
 Now we will also think about that there is a low hesitance attractive center which couples these both coils so that whole entire flux made by one coil interface the other coil.
 That means there will be no spillage of flux in the framework.

 Now we will apply a time varying current at coil 1 keeping the coil 2 open circuited.
 The voltage initiated over the coil 1 will be: